stautonico/blackhat-simulator/README.md

 ## Getting Started

-This program was only tested on Linux (arch specificity), but hypothetically, it should work on Windows (🤞)
+This program was only tested on Linux (arch specifically), but hypothetically, it should work on Windows (🤞)

 ### Prerequisites